 Depending on what type of leak you have, you will need to contact one of several different kinds of professionals.
 If you have a leak due to a pipe, you need to contact a plumber.

-If you have a leak due to water pressure from outside, you will need to contact a waterproofer/waterproofing contractor, as we discussed in this article.
+On the other hand, if your wet basement is because you have a leak due to water pressure from outside, you will need to contact a waterproofer/waterproofing contractor, as we discussed in this article.

 Final thoughts on water coming through a basement floor

 Let’s just call it as it is water coming up through a basement floor is a big concern.
 Take the time now to identify the source and see what is causing it.
 Once you have done that, call a foundation specialist to make sure they address the issue now before it gets worse.